vinnie-vuong/sentiment-analyzer/README.md

 # Sentiment Analyzer

-A full-stack sentiment analysis application built with Express.js, Next.js, MongoDB, and Docker.
+A full-stack sentiment analysis application built with Express.js, Next.js, and MongoDB.
 The application analyzes text sentiment using the AFINN lexicon and provides a beautiful, modern interface for real-time sentiment analysis.

 ## 🚀 Features